 Most surgical procedures for rectal prolapse are done under general anesthesia.
-For older or sicker patients, epidural or spinal anesthesia may be used.
+For older or sicker people, epidural or spinal anesthesia may be used.

 There are three basic types of surgery to repair rectal prolapse.
 Your surgeon will decide which one is best for you.

 For healthy adults, an abdominal procedure has the best chance of success.
 While you are under general anesthesia, the doctor makes a surgical cut in the abdomen and removes a portion of the colon.
 The rectum may be attached (sutured) to the surrounding tissue so it will not slide and fall out through the anus.
 Sometimes, a soft piece of mesh is wrapped around the rectum to help it stay in place.
 These procedures can also be done with laparoscopic surgery (also known as keyhole or telescopic surgery).